jlrd/ScheduledTaskReleasePipeline/README.md

 Jenkins strength is around centralized automation.
 Traditionally that automation is in support of software development continuous integration (CI) and continous development (CD).
 The typical workflow is capture code from source control, test that code, build that code, produce an "artifact" (exe, msi, java jar or war, a zip file, "a thing" etc), intiate further testing, and lastly initiate a deployment to production.

 For ScheduledTasks that is a little different.
 While the "build" phase and the "testing" phase might be non-existant or truncated, the capturing code from source control, and deploy to production are still in effect.
-We therefore have a compressed, shhortened, or simplified pipeline.
+We therefore have a compressed, shortened, or simplified pipeline.
 This scheduled task pipeline gets the benifits of keeping your scheduled task script code in Git but still facilitates having it reliabley executed when and where needed.
 Its the butler that shuttles your code from source control to production, and keeps track of all the intervening details.

 ## Jenkins Pipeline